coopernurse/node-pool/README.md

          priorityRange : int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example.  (default 1)
-                   log : true/false  - if true, verbose log info will be sent to console.log() (default false)
+                   log : true/false or function -
+                           If a log is a function, it will be called with log strings Else if log is true, verbose log info will be sent to console.log() Else internal log messages be ignored (this is the default)

 ## Priority Queueing